wesbos/es6-articles/08 - Arrow Functions and this.md

 </div>
 ```

-It's always on the `<div class="box">`, adding `opening`, and then after a couple of seconds I have a class of `open` being added to it.
+It's always on the `<div class="box">`, adding `opening` first, and then after a couple of seconds adding a class of `open`.

 I've given you all of the CSS that comes along with it.
 Nothing too exciting here, and that's a whole another course together.

 Essentially the way it works is when it has a class of `opening` I just change the width and the height.
 Then, when it has a class of `open`, I bring all of the text in.
-Then I've got transitions on everything so it goes has some funky effects.
+Then I've got transitions on everything so it has some funky effects.

 If you open it in the browser and click it, though, you'll see that nothing works.

-We need to select that element.
+We need to first select that element.
 So in the `<script>` tags, we're going to use `const`, just because we won't want the reference to the box to change.

 ```js
 const box = document.querySelector('.box');